Inventory, lb : 0

 Monstera is available in the fall and winter.

-Monstera (pronounced mon-STAIR-uh) is also known as Cceriman, Swiss Cheese fruit and Mexican breadfruit though it is not related to the traditional breadfruit.
-A member of the Arum family and of the species Monstera deliciosa, is a unique and curious looking tropical fruit.
-Monstera must be fully ripe before eating as sharp calcium oxalate crystals of unripened fruit can irritate the membranes of the mouth, tongue and throat causing an itching sensation.
+Monstera (pronounced mon-STAIR-uh) is also known as Ceriman, Swiss Cheese fruit, and Mexican breadfruit.
+Monstera is a member of the Arum family and of the species Monstera deliciosa.
+This tropical fruit must be fully ripe before eating, as sharp calcium oxalate crystals of unripened fruit can irritate the membranes of the mouth, tongue, and throat.
+Monstera will turn a yellow hue and fall apart with little resistance when fully ripe and ready to eat.

 Low in calories, Monstera is high in potassium and vitamin C.

-Ripe kernels of fruit generally fall off the Monstera fruit on their own when ready to eat over a few days.
-Eat the ripe kernels in stages as they develop.
-To ripen more quickly, wrap the entire fruit in a paper bag to catch the falling kernels and avoid a mess.
+Ripe kernels of fruit generally fall off on their own when ready to eat.
 The flesh can be eaten on its own or added to blended drinks or cocktails.
 Mix with bananas, pineapples or mango for a tropical fruit salad.
-Sprinkle on top of ice cream.
-Experiment with replacing pureed Monstera anywhere you would use pureed banana, such as banana breads or cakes.
-Keep at room temperature.
+Sprinkle on top of ice cream, tarts, and creamy or custard-based desserts.
+Replace pureed Monstera anywhere you would use pureed banana, such as banana bread or cakes.
+Keep at room temperature, or to ripen more quickly, wrap the entire fruit in a paper bag.

-The Monstera plant's unusual yet attractive appearance has made a favorite in ornamental gardens.
-The curious plant often plays center stage in home gardens, conservatories and greenhouses.
+The Monstera plant's unusual yet attractive appearance has made it a favorite in ornamental gardens.
+The plant often plays center stage in home gardens, conservatories, and greenhouses.

 Recipes that include Monstera.
 One is easiest, three is harder.